sedwardstx/rbnvdemo/RBNV_Meetings/Robot_Builders_Night_Virtual_for_June_10th_2025-Summary.md

 - Mike managed to get ConeSlayer working on a Linux workstation and discussed the limitations and potential improvements in AI model adaptation.

 ### 2. Autonomous and Bionic Robotics Projects
-- **Tom Crawford** shared insights from the Canadian-wide Science Fair, highlighting significant projects such as an Autonomous Bionic Sea Turtle and a humanoid robot, CareBotix.
+- **Tom Crawford** shared insights from the Canada-wide Science Fair, highlighting significant projects such as an Autonomous Bionic Sea Turtle and a humanoid robot, CareBotix.
-  - The Sea Turtle robot project involved a Raspberry Pi 5 and a Halo AI hat, mimicking sea turtle movement for ecological monitoring.
+  - The Sea Turtle robot project involved a Raspberry Pi 5 and a Halo AI hat, mimicking sea turtle movement
-  - CareBotix aimed to enhance humanoid interaction through the use of 22 servos and Jetson Orin NX, incorporating advanced software packages for language processing and action execution.
+  - CareBotix humanoid had 22 servos and Jetson Orin NX, and incorporated advanced software packages for language processing and action execution.

-### 3. Community Robotics Initiatives
 - Discussions on the role of science fairs in fostering young talents in STEM.

+### 3. Linorobot2 updated to Jazzy
-- **Paul Bouchier** shared personal achievements related to ROS (Robot Operating System) project updates and successful simulation trials.
+- **Paul Bouchier** shared personal achievements related to Linorobot2 project updates for ROS-Jazzy.
+It works in simulation and on a real robot with wifi-connected micro-ros, and works in a docker container.

 ### 4. Dallas Makerspace and Its History
 - Celebration of the 15th anniversary of the Dallas Makerspace, acknowledging contributions from early DPRG members.